Jeffreyon/advice-generator/notes.md

 If you're using `animate.css`, the animateCSS module in `lib/` is a good function for smooth transistions

 The api caches requests for 2s, so i added this flashy animation to give a sense of waiting

+# Deploying to github pages

+-   create deploy and predeploy scripts in package.json
+-   add `homepage: '.'` in package.json
+-   add `base = '/your-repo-name/'`. (if you are deploying to your root github domain instead, use `base = '/'`)